Archetypes

 - Brigadramon (K)

 Swarm deck that plays out a bunch of small guys and also has generic access to <Jamming> and <Reboot>.
 Combines play-cost-based deletion with effects that reduce play costs, in addition to the best ACE in the game, which packs a powerful deletion effect onto a card with <Scapegoat> to make it really hard to get rid of.
-In a meta where Gravity Crush exists, it's not going to do so well, but at a casual level it can be pretty engaging.
+Hasn't gotten actual support since BT16, though, so it's consistently way slower than the current standard.

 - Numemon (K)